jaguar-person/code-test/README.md

 ## Objective

-Your task is to refactor the `GetProductsController` without altering its existing functionality fixing any bugs that you may find.
+Your task is to refactor the `GetProductsController` without altering its existing functionality, fixing any bugs that you may find.
+We are looking to see your understanding and use of the Laravel ecosystem as well as as adopting the latest PHP fundamentals and best practices.
+You are free to use any methodologies or packages as deemed fit for this task.

 ## Existing API Route